Thrill12/SpaceDudeLore/Factions/The Union.md

 Their favourite thing to do seems to silence the people that oppose them.
 An example is them silencing the past people of [Earth](../Planets/Earth.md), from before [The Dawn](../Large%20Events/The%20Dawn.md) in a time where people weren't as spread out through the galaxy as now.

 [New Earth Republic](New%20Earth%20Republic.md) has been trying to fight [The Union](The%20Union.md) since its creation after [The Dawn](../Large%20Events/The%20Dawn.md), slowly gaining ground.
 People have slowly began to trust the [NER](New%20Earth%20Republic.md), and [The Union](The%20Union.md) can't silence them anymore: the fight is on.

+Recently, they have been investigating energy spikes from the galaxy's central black hole, with anomalies ranging as far as 50x the normal amount of cosmic background radiation.